logo

 Fran was an alumna of Mount Vernon Seminary and Randolph-Macon Woman’s College, graduating in 1961 with a bachelor’s degree in art and art history.
 She later studied painting at the Corcoran Gallery of Art and attended the New York School of Interior Design.
 A formidable artist, Fran was recognized for her intricate oil paintings, featured in one-woman shows of her work.
 She was also a gifted watercolorist.

-While living in Manhattan in the mid-’60s with her older sister, Molly, she edited copy for the trade publication of the Institute of the Aeronautical Sciences to make ends meet.
-She and Molly hosted swanky dinner parties at their Upper East Side apartment, and it was there that she met the love of her life, Ed Faltermayer, who had recently become a writer for FORTUNE magazine.
+While living in Manhattan in the Sixties, Fran worked as an editorial assistant for the American Institute of Aeronautics and Astronautics to make ends meet.
+She and her older sister Molly hosted swanky dinner parties at their Upper East Side apartment, and it was there that she met the love of her life, Ed Faltermayer, who had recently become a writer for FORTUNE magazine.
 They were engaged four months later and married on October 7, 1967.

 Fran and Ed moved with their son, Steven, from Brooklyn to Westfield in 1970 when Fran was expecting their daughter, Charlotte.
 Fran was a demonstrative and dedicated mother who threw magical birthday parties for her children.
 She fed her artistic soul by holding group art lessons for countless Westfield children from her home.
 She also designed and executed sets for the annual Grant and Washington School plays.
 Later in life, she helped mount art to display for the Dr. Martin Luther King, Jr. Association of Westfield’s yearly contest.